 Janet Miller Wiseman LICSW, Certified Divorce and Family Mediator January 1, 2018

-When Sam’s 97 year old mother, who has had Alzheimer’s Disease for ten years dies, he will inherit 3 million dollars.
+When Sam’s 97 year old mother, who has had Alzheimer’s Disease for twelve years already, dies, he will inherit 4.5 million dollars.
 Using the “Seven Visual Steps to Yes”* model delineated in my most recent book, I asked Anne what she really wanted.
 “To be separated as soon as possible”, she replied.
 Sam replied to the same question “I don’t want to move.
 I want to live in the house.”
 Anne answered my Step II question “What do you bottom-line need, with the answer “a home!”.
 Sam answered, “the home I designed!”

 When asked Step III question “What really, really matters to you?”
 Anne and Sam had lots of answers: Anne really, really needed to separate soon, have the divorce mediation finished, have her own home, have enough money for retirement, plus enough money after paying house and personal expenses to share with Sam contributing to their adult children’s graduate school expenses.

-Anne and Sam were at Step VI: The Building Agreement Step of making supposals and proposals to one another.
+Anne and Sam were at Step VI: The Building Agreement Step of making supposals and proposals to one another in their divorce mediation.
 Sam “supposed” that Anne get a mortgage for a new home with the back-up of her inheritance money.
 Anne agreed, then came back the next day saying that she would need that money for retirement.
 Sam “supposed” that Anne stay in the house until he receives his inheritance.
 Anne agreed and then changed her mind.
 In order to live there she would have to make improvements and do maintenance on the home which she didn’t want to pay for for a house she wasn’t going to keep.
 They were getting nowhere with their “supposals and proposals”.

 No wonder Anne and Sam had had a difficult time seeing possibilities for who could buy out whom to arrive an at equitable divorce mediation settlement.
-Theirs was truly an out-of-the-box settlement– a shock and awe solution!
+Theirs was truly an out-of-the-box settlement– a shock and awe divorce mediation solution!

 *Anne and Sam achieved this shock and awe solution at Janet Miller Wiseman, Mediation and Clinical Services Lexington, MA.